 In the author's previous research paper the concept of ionization in the semiconductors was related to the onset field for FN carrier tunnelling current in a MOS device and it was shown that the ionization in the oxide begins at this field.
 This relation enabled the determination of the mean free path of electrons in the thermal silicon dioxide on silicon as about 3.2 nm [4, 6].
 Direct tunnelling of electron occurs through this 3.2 nm thick oxide from cathode to anode without interacting with the oxide.
-About 0.5 nm to 1 nm thick SiO2 is used as an interlayer in the present high-K metal gate (HKMG) CMOS technology mainly to keep the interface trap density low.
+About 0.5 nm to 1 nm thick SiO_2 is used as an interlayer in the present high-K metal gate (HKMG) CMOS technology or in an organic thin film transistor technology, mainly to keep the interface trap density low so as to obtain higher mobility in the transistor.
+There is however a possibility of trapping charges between the dielectrics causing instability.
 The other applications of tunnel oxide are introduced in the author's earlier study.
 The passivated emitter solar cells and MIS tunnel transistors and contacts are few of these applications [7].
 The Passivated Emitter and Rear Cell (PERC) families have increased solar cell efficiency to greater than 25 % [8-9].
 A novel approach in PERC solar cells is to enhance carrier selectivity by adding positive or negative charges to the rear contact [10].
 Adding positive charges would enhance the cathode field for electron tunnelling and adding negative charges will enhance the anode field for hole tunnelling [11-12].
 It is however to be noted that such thin oxide growth of 1 to 2 nm requires the use of lower temperatures which causes the charge densities in the oxide or oxide/semiconductor interface to be high of the order of low $10^{12}/\text{cm}^2$.